 After Colonel Smith’s death in 1914, Beaumont College experienced financial difficulties due to the increased demand and popularity of public schools.
 After closing the school in 1917, the property was divided into tracts and sold at a public auction.

 The new ownership brought a new era to the Beaumont story.
 For sentimental reasons Glave and Annie Bell Goddard purchased the Beaumont College building and about ½ acre of land surrounding it for $7,800 in 1918.
 Annie Bell graduated from Beaumont College in 1880, taught mathematics and later became the Dean of Beaumont College.
-It naturally became an Inn in response to high demand in return visits of the students to their alma mater.
-Pauline Goddard Dedman followed her mother as innkeeper, followed by her son Thomas “Bud” Curry Dedman, Jr. and his wife Mary Elizabeth Ransdell Dedman.
-Their son, Samuel Dixon Dedman, joins the present owners, Charles “Chuck” Minor Dedman and his wife, Helen Williams Dedman the fifth generation, making Beaumont Inn Kentucky’s oldest family-operated country inn.
+It naturally became an Inn in response to high demand in return visits of the students to their Alma Mater.
+Beaumont Inn has been in the same family since that time.
+Pauline Goddard Dedman followed her mother as innkeeper, who was followed by her son and his wife, Thomas “Bud” Curry Dedman, Jr. and Mary Elizabeth Ransdell Dedman.
+The present owners C.M.
+“Chuck” and Helen W. Dedman are joined by their son Samuel Dixon Dedman, the fifth generation, making Beaumont Inn Kentucky’s oldest family-operated country inn.

 Furnishings throughout the Inn

 Inside the Main Inn, see a big collection of historic photos and interesting artifacts – a wonderful museum of Kentucky history.
 The room on the right of the entrance, now the Front Desk of the Inn, was the school library.
 Lining the walls are the original cherry bookcases filled with old books used by the students and teachers.
 Sometime prior to the Civil War, other bookcases were added to the original ones using walnut, apple, and popular.